-BOOM is a unified, physical register file (PRF) design.
+BOOM is a unified, Physical Register File (PRF) design.
 The register files hold both the committed and speculative state.
 Additionally, there are two register files: one for integer and one for floating point register values.
-The Map Tables track which physical register corresponds to which ISA register.
+The Rename Map Tables track which physical register corresponds to which ISA register.

 BOOM uses the Berkeley hardfloat floating point units which use an internal 65-bit operand format (https://github.com/ucb-bar/berkeley-hardfloat).
 Therefore, all physical floating point registers are 65-bits.

 The register file statically provisions all of the register read ports required to satisfy all issued instructions.
 For example, if issue port #0 corresponds to an integer ALU and issue port #1 corresponds to memory unit, then the first two register read ports will statically serve the ALU and the next two register read ports will service the memory unit for four total read ports.